 - Relationship with bacteria – Hydroponic systems tend to be fairly sterile.
 I’ve visited hydroponic growing facilities where I had to wear coveralls and a hairnet to enter.
 Not so with aquaponics.
 Bacteria are revered by aquaponic gardeners because, as described above, they are the engine that drives our systems.

-- Grow bed depth – Hydroponic growers tend to use standard 6″ deep flood tables and put pots or cubes with plants in them in aquaponics grow bed is serving a dual role of both home for the plants and bio-filter for the fish waste, both need to be considered and optimized.
+- Grow bed depth – Hydroponic growers tend to use standard 6″ deep flood tables and put pots or cubes with plants in them inthe flood trays.
+Again, because an aquaponic grow bed is serving a dual role of both home for the plants and bio-filter for the fish waste, both need to be considered and optimized.
 Most media based aquaponic gardeners use 12″ deep grow beds filled with an inert media.
-Over the years, side by side trials have shown that this depth of grow bed develops the kind of robust bacteria colony needed to not only filter the liquid waste, but also to provide an excellent home for composting red worms and the heterotrophic bacteria needed to break down the solid waste from the fish. the flood trays.
-Again, because an
+Over the years, side by side trials have shown that this depth of grow bed develops the kind of robust bacteria colony needed to not only filter the liquid waste, but also to provide an excellent home for composting red worms and the heterotrophic bacteria needed to break down the solid waste from the fish.

 - Nutrients ( supplementation) – Hydroponic gardeners live and die by their nutrients, and the supplements to those nutrients.
 Not so with aquaponic gardeners.
 The goal of an aquaponic garden is to achieve a state of balance within its ecosystem.
 Everything that goes into the system must work towards this end goal, and not harm any other element of the system.
 Anything added to the system to boost plant growth could, and probably will, harm the fish and possibly the bacteria colony and the compost worms.
 There are a few exceptions to this, including the use of liquid seaweed, small amounts of chelated iron, and a few minerals to adjust pH.
 But beyond those, aquaponic gardeners will think long and hard before adding anything to their systems except of course, fish feed.